This is the most commonly used flow type. Almost all available connectors can be used as a source, as well as a destination.

 The source is a well-known API

-Here is an example of the flow which extracts data from the well-known API, transforms it and loads into the database.
+Here is an example of the Flow, which extracts data from the well-known API, transforms it, and loads into the database.

-Creating flow when the source is a well-known API
+Create Flow when the source is a well-known API

-button, select Well-known API to
+, select Well-known API to

-and select the flow which extracts data from the well-known API.
+and select the Flow, which extracts data from the well-known API.

 Add one or multiple source-to-destination transformations.